Google Ads management can be tricky to get right. Luckily, our simple guide will show you how to optimise your campaigns the easy way.

 Improving your Quality Scores

-For a better understanding of what Google Ads management entails, we've put together a guide looking at some of the basics.
+For a better understanding of how Google Ads works, we've put together this guide looking at some of the basics.
 Getting to know the fundamentals will get you ahead of your competitors when it comes to experimentation, testing, and adapting to your customer base.
 It’s these insights that will help you to ensure you are clued up on the best way to manage Google Ads.

 Planning your marketing budget is tricky.
 There isn't an all-in-one solution or a special remedy when things go awry.

-That means you need to create a structure around your budgeting and consider the following when figuring out how to apply your budget:
+That means you need to create a structure around your Google Ads budgeting and consider the following when figuring out how to apply your budget:

-Figure out what your goals are – What do you want to achieve?
-Higher customer retention, more leads, better conversion rates?
+Decide what your goals are – What do you want to achieve?
+Higher customer retention more leads, better conversion rates?
 Whatever your goals are, they need to be clear and attainable.
 Focus your spend on the highest priority and reduce it as you go down the funnel.
 It's a matter of trial-and-error at first but Google Ads software like Adzooma can help once you've got the gist of things.
-The platform pauses your campaigns when you've reached your spend cap and protect your budget with bid reduction on low-performance keywords.
+The platform pauses your campaigns when you've reached your spend cap and protects your budget with bid reduction on low-performance keywords.

-Use basic formulas - If your business is less than 5 years old, allocate 12-20% of your gross revenue on marketing.
-If it's older than 5 years, lower it to 6-12%.
+Use basic formulas If your business is less than five years old, allocate 12-20% of your gross revenue on marketing.
+If it's older than five years, lower it to 6-12%.
 The idea is newer companies need to spend more on marketing to get their name out there but older businesses are theoretically more established.

 Think about brand awareness - Try to look past ROI figures as your key success indicator.
 Organic engagement is a great way to reach out to customers.
 An increase in engagement on non-paid channels will save you money.
 Then you can allocate it to important Google Ads management tools.

-You’re not going to get it right first time.
+You’re not going to get it right the first time.
 That's why a test budget can help.

 It'll teach you the best way to manage a Google Ads campaign and how to be more disciplined with your placements.